arszen123/portfolio/README.md

 ### Data

-The displayed data on the site can be modified in files available in the [src/data](./src/data) directory.
+The displayed data on the site can be modified in the `src/resume.ts` file.
+See the example [src/resume.example.ts](src/resume.example.ts) for more information.

 The meta tags and the website title can be modified through environment variables.
-See [.env](./.env) for the available variables.
+See [.env.example](./.env.example) for the available variables.

+## Before starting in development or deploying

+1. Create an `src/resume.ts` file based on the [src/resume.example.ts](src/resume.example.ts) file.
+1. Set the environment variables listed in the [.env.example](./.env.example) file.